DFE-Digital/teacher-services-cloud/documentation/node-filesystems.md

 These commands may be useful if there is a need to identify which containers/images are using the most diskspace.
 ```
-# requires connecting to a priviliged container.
+# requires connecting to a privileged container.
 kubectl debug node/${nodename} -it --image=mcr.microsoft.com/cbl-mariner/busybox:2.0
 chroot /host